 Western Journal of Social Thought for permission

-Ashna Ray, Web Designer
+Ashna Ray, York University, Web Designer